lampnick/doctron/README.md

 - ignoreInvalidPageRanges // Whether to silently ignore invalid but successfully parsed page ranges, such as '3-2'. core.Defaults to false.
 - headerTemplate  // HTML template for the print header.
 Should be valid HTML markup with following classes used to inject printing values into them: - date: formatted print date - title: document title - url: document location - pageNumber: current page number - totalPages: total pages in the document  For example, <span class=title></span> would generate span containing the title.
 - footerTemplate  // HTML template for the print footer.
 Should use the same format as the headerTemplate.
 - preferCSSPageSize // Whether or not to prefer page size as defined by css. core.Defaults to false, in which case the content will be scaled to fit the paper size.
+(Generally, it can solve the problem that the single page converted to PDF will be inconsistent with the specified size)
 - WaitingTime // Waiting time after the page loaded.
 Default 0 means not wait. unit:Millisecond

 ### Html convert to image
 ###### basic